smile-soft/ipcc-agent.js/README.md

 `server`        | `String`        | IPCC server IP address and port (if other from 80/443).
 Do not specify if your web app is hosted on the built-in web server, this option will be set automatically.
 `websockets`    | `Boolean`       | Default `true`.
 Set `false` to switch to `XMLHttpRequest`.
 `updateInterval`| `Number`        | Default `1000` ms (1 second).
 If `websockets` is `false`, this defines how often module will request updates from IPCC server

+Note: At the time when module connected to the IPCC server, you'll be prompted to enter login and password of IPCC agent account.
+Please, contact your contact center administrator to get additional information.

 #### Event management
 Ways to subscribe for event